Parkville

 Parkville has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Parkville's population is approximately 8,205 as of November 2025.
-This figure represents a rise of 908 people, marking a 12.4% increase since the 2021 Census which reported a population of 7,297.
-The change is inferred from the estimated resident population of 8,293 from the ABS as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,025 persons per square kilometer, surpassing the average seen across national locations assessed by AreaSearch.
-Parkville's growth rate of 12.4% since the 2021 census exceeds both the national average (8.9%) and state averages, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of population growth during recent periods.
+Parkville's population was approximately 8,330 as of February 2026.
+This figure represents an increase of 1,033 people, a 14.2% rise since the 2021 Census which reported a population of 7,297.
+The change is inferred from the estimated resident population of 8,293 in June 2024 and address validation since the Census date.
+This results in a population density ratio of 2,056 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Parkville's growth rate exceeded both the national average (9.9%) and state averages, positioning it as a growth leader in the region.
+Overseas migration was the primary driver of this population increase.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Looking ahead, Parkville is projected to experience above-median population growth based on national statistical areas.
-By 2041, the area is expected to expand by 1,936 persons, reflecting a total gain of 24.7% over the 17-year period, according to the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Parkville is projected to expand by 1,936 persons to 2041, reflecting a total gain of 22.8% over the 17-year period.

 Frequently Asked Questions - Population